Irati, Paraná

-Irati is a municipality in the state of Paraná in Brazil, with an estimated population 61,088 as of 2020.
+Irati is a municipality in the state of Paraná in Brazil, located in the southeastern region of the state.
+Its population at the 2022 census was 59,250.
+The main ethnicities are especially Poles and Ukrainians, who seek to maintain customs and traditions of their ancestors.

-Irati sprang up in the 1890s as a railroad town along the São Paulo–Rio Grande do Sul railroad line.
+Irati sprang up in the 1890s as a railroad town along the São Paulo – Rio Grande do Sul railroad line.
 The name, Irati, comes from the Tupi language and reportedly means "river of honey" (apparently there were many bees in the region).

 A distinguishing feature of many small towns in southern Brazil is the municipal anthem.

+Climate

+Irati has an oceanic climate (Köppen]: Cfb) with warm summers, mild winters, and abundant rainfall.